 Threat to biodiversity

-Once established an invasive plant or weed can upset the balance of the ecosystem.
-Invasive species are often bigger, faster-growing or more aggressive than our native species and in some cases, take over the habitat where they grow.
+An invasive plant or weed can upset the balance of the ecosystem.
+They are often bigger, faster-growing or more aggressive than native species and may take over the habitat where they grow.

 There are several steps you can take to stop the spread of invasive plants:

 - know what is growing in your garden – you can get help identifying invasive plants on the Invasive Species Ireland website

 - manage invasive species where they occur on your land – the Invasive Species Ireland ‘Management toolkit' section provides best practice management advice for a wide range of species

 - dispose of all plant waste responsibly – it is illegal to plant or cause the spread of many invasive plant species so be careful when disposing

 - know what you are buying - avoid buying plants or seeds known to be invasive